 * If you know a fair bit about social media and are interested in helping others by volunteering as a social media 'surgeon', please email [masked] and let us know.

 Are you confused by Facebook, Twitter, Linked In and all of those social media terms?
 Is it all just a confusing new world for you and you feel like the only person on the planet who doesn't have a clue about social media?
 Can they really help you get a job, find new customers for your community project and spread the word about your upcoming community event?
 Now's your chance to find out with experienced, friendly people.

 What's a Social Media Surgery?

 A Social Media Surgery is an informal gathering at which volunteer "surgeons" with expertise in social media, offer free advice to representatives of non-profit organisations, charities, community groups, activists, or individuals who need a bit of a hand to get their life back on track (for example, if you are unemployed, disabled, etc).

 Format: Hands on!!
 For approximately 30 minutes, you will sit with to someone who understands good ways to use the internet.
 Someone who will listen to what you do, and then show you free, useful tools which can help you to learn more about how to use the web to communicate your message, to run a campaign or to collaborate with other individuals and organisations.
 If you like what you see they can also help you set up your blog, Facebook page or Twitter account.
-It may be that this is not for you but if you know or work with someone you think would benefit then please do pass the information on to them.
+It may be that this is not for you but if you know or work with someone you think would benefit then please do pass the information over to them.

 You can find out more about the history of Social Media Surgeries http://socialmediasurgery.com/ and follow Nick Booth who started them up in the UK on Twitter @PodNosh (if you are already up on how Twitter works)